slopma/Cocoa-Capacitive-Detection/README.md

  ├──  data/              # Experimental results and analysis ├── README.md           # This file
 ```

-##  How to Use
-1. Connect the sensor to a power source.
-2. Place the capacitive plates in contact with the cocoa fruit.
-3. Record the capacitance values obtained from the measurement system.
-4. Analyze the data to determine the ripening stage or detect potential fungal infections.

 ---

 For further details, please refer to the **docs/** directory or contact the project contributors.